truthgoddess/JS_game_apps/README.md

 You can use this to preview the files: https://htmlpreview.github.io/

-If the program isn't working properly there, try it on katernorton.com/programming
+If the program isn't working properly there, try it on http://www.katernorton.com/programming

+Have a great day!